State-Fisheries-Genomics-Lab/GT-seq/README.md

 <b>(4) GT-seq Scripts:</b> Updated repository of GTseq pipeline scripts
 <b>(5) Panel Info:</b> Information about markers such as primer sequences, source, annotation etc
 <b>(6) Panel Mapping:</b> Results from mapping GTseq marker amplicons against reference genomes
+<b>(7) Primer Pools:</b> Different pools of primers are sometimes used across runs and are indicated in illumina run summary documents.
+These list the markers used in the pools.